 Last but not least, we came to the desserts.
 There were many items to try including bread pudding, cakes, tarts, and the famous Zebra Domes!
 Aside from the bread pudding every item came in mini-sized so that you can just grab and move on to the next item instead of dishing up at each station.
 This didn’t stop me from grabbing multiple Zebra Domes.
 A Zebra Dome is one of the most sought-after desserts in Disney World.
 They have a white chocolate mouse (with a little cake inside of them).
 They contain Amarula Cream Liqueur that sets them apart from other desserts.
 While they aren’t my favorite dessert at Walt Disney World, they are in my top-5.
 You can also get them at The Mara (the quick-service location in Animal Kingdom Lodge).
 Other desserts I enjoyed were the Kenyan Coffee Tarts and the bread pudding.

 As I mentioned earlier, a chef helped my sister come up with items that she could eat at the buffet.
 When it came dessert time, they brought her out a special plate of desserts that fit her diet.
 It was very thoughtful and the beautiful presentation made my plate look like a sloppy mess, albeit a delicious sloppy mess.

 Overall, Boma was a very fun experience filled with very unique and wonderful food.
 While I love to try new places to eat at Disney World, Boma might be a restaurant that I have to circle back to soon.
-While some may balk at the high price, remember that it contains dessert (and basically an appetizer).
+Some may balk at the high price, remember that it contains dessert and drinks (and basically an appetizer).
 This puts the price more in line with other Disney restaurants.
 A trip to the Animal Kingdom Lodge is worth the time in itself, but you may as well stop in at one of the restaurants there too.
 I highly recommend Boma and would gladly spend any evening there.